Wake up to the value of hotel alarm clocks

 By Mark Mayne, Technology Writer

 It’s easy to underestimate the value of a hotel alarm clock.
-Walt Disney World banished alarm clocks from its hotels in 2016, replacing them with USB charging hubs.
-Other hotels have followed suit, citing reasons such as: ‘alarm clocks are difficult to use’ and ‘alarm clocks take up a valuable power outlet’, while pointing out that guests tend to set alarms on their smartphones instead.
+Walt Disney World banished alarm clocks from its hotels back in 2016, replacing them with USB charging hubs.
+Other hotels have followed suit, suggesting that alarm clocks are difficult to use, take up a valuable power outlet, and that guests tend to set alarms on their smartphones instead.

 But maybe they were using the wrong alarm clocks.

 Times have certainly changed and alarm clocks have changed along with them.
-For a start, technology has moved on significantly since the first generation of digital alarm clocks appeared in the 1960s.
-For example, those early products often featured overly bright LED displays and were notoriously difficult to program.
-In contrast, modern clocks (like those made by Brandstand) include multiple dimming options, are simpler to use, and clearly show when an alarm has been set.
+For a start, technology has moved on significantly since the first generation of digital alarm clocks debuted in the 1960s.
+Those early products often featured overly bright LED displays, and were notoriously difficult to program.

 - Learn more about Brandstand hotel alarm clocks

-These are just some of the reasons why the alarm clock is making a comeback in hotels.
-After all, a bedside clock is convenient, and it takes pressure off front desk staff to log and manage manual ‘wake-up calls’.
-Crucially, hotels are recognising that modern technology can offer an elegant and powerful clock solution that can not only combat old complaints (‘Some idiot set the alarm to go off at 4am!’), but give guests added functionality they weren’t expecting.
+Crucially, hotels are recognizing that modern technology can offer elegant and powerful clock solutions that can not only combat old complaints (‘Some idiot set the alarm to go off at 4 am!’), but give guests added functionality they weren’t expecting

-Why stop at wired charging?
-Some modern alarm clocks now come with built-in wireless charging.
-The small footprint of the Brandstand CubieDuo, for example, conceals the ability to wirelessly charge a smartphone via a Qi charging pad on top of the unit.
+And why stop at wired charging?
+Increasingly, modern hotel alarm clocks come with a built-in wireless charging option.
+The small footprint of the Brandstand CubieTrio, for example, conceals the ability to wirelessly charge a smartphone via a Qi charging pad on top of the unit.
 It’s also compliant with Samsung Fast charge 10W and Apple 7.5W specs.
-Meanwhile, a pair of front-facing USB sockets are designed to supply enough juice to charge iPads and tablets.

-The CubieDuo, pictured above, incorporates wired and wireless charging, plus a built-in Bluetooth speaker for music playback.
+The CubieTrio+, pictured above, incorporates wired and wireless charging, plus a built-in Bluetooth speaker for music playback.

 Wake up to the value of a Brandstand hotel alarm clock.